Students & Parents

 Groesbeck ISD has created the Return to School Safely Plan to guide the return to in-person instruction.
 As school begins, we are looking forward to seeing everyone!
-We do recognize that many questions still exist, and we are working to provide answers.
+We recognize that many questions still exist and are working to provide answers.
 Your child's teacher and campus principal will have the most up-to-date and specific information for your student.

 Changes to the public health situation over the course of the school year may necessitate changes to the Groesbeck ISD Return to School Safely Plan.

-Purchasing educational technology (hardware, software, and connectivity) for students that aids in regular/substantive educational interaction between students and instructors, including before and after-school tutorials and summer school learning.
+Purchasing educational technology (hardware, software, and connectivity) for students that aid in regular/substantive educational interaction between students and instructors, including before and after-school tutorials and summer school learning.

-Providing software and curriculum to address learning loss and social-emotional needs of students with the use of high-quality assessments and intervention programs.
+Providing software and curriculum to address students' learning loss and social-emotional needs with high-quality assessments and intervention programs.

 Employment of an Intervention Coordinator to coordinate and address achievement gaps and loss of learning due to COVID-19 through high-intensive classroom instruction and tutoring.

 The NWEA MAPS assessment system will be used for students in grades 1-12 for reading and math and for students in grades 7-9 in science.
 A coordinated multi-tiered system of support will be provided to identify and meet student needs.
 Emphasis will be placed on providing quality tier-one instruction and more specific interventions as needed.